 Julie Barlow grew up in Ancaster, Ontario.
-After graduating from McGill University (Honours B.A. in Politial Science) and Concordia University (M.A. in English Literature), Julie began writing for national magazines in Canada.
-Since 1994 she has published articles in French and English in newspapers and magazines across Canada, the United States and Europe, including The New York Times, The International Herald Tribune, The Christian Science Monitor and Le Courrier international.
+After completing a B.A. in Political Science at McGill University and an M.A. in English Literature at Concordia University, she began writing for national magazines in Canada.
+Since 1994 she has published across Canada, the United States and Europe, in The New York Times, USA Today, The International Herald Tribune, The Christian Science Monitor, Le Courrier international and more.